FuturoDEV-Eco/M3P-BackEnd-Squad3/README.md

 JWT_SECRET=j438n493n7348n5
 ```

-5. Run migrations to create the database tables:
+5. Move to the `/src` folder and run the migrations to create the database tables:

    ```bash
         npx sequelize db:migrate